Make Money Jobs & Careers

 Workers who file complaints against a company for illegal practices are protected by federal law.
 Complaints can run the gamut from workplace safety violations to unfair wages.

-Any kind of retaliation against a whistleblower — firing or laying them off, demotions, denying overtime or a promotion, reducing pay or hours — is illegal.
+Any kind of retaliation against a whistleblower — such as firing or laying them off, demotions, denying overtime or a promotion, reducing pay or hours — is illegal.

 Bottom line